minhphuc2544/octaltask-api/README.md

 npm run start
 ```
 - The API will be available at http://localhost:3000
+- The API Documentation will be available at http://localhost:3000/api
 - The API Gateway will expose HTTP endpoints and forward them to microservices via gRPC.

 ## 📦 Proto Files